MileHacker Logo

 Pool & Beach Clubs

-Monterrey is inland and features no beaches.
+Monterrey is inland and features without beaches.
 Hotels often feature pools.
-Some private clubs or resorts near Presa La Boca present use of the swimming pool, notably for day passes.
+Certain private venues or resorts near Presa La Boca present use of the swimming pool, notably for day passes.

 Urban Parks